Excel VBA Paste Values

 Now my requirement is to copy each total cell from the respective cell and paste in the column “H” with respective cells.

-Using below code, with VBA loops, we can do this.
+Using the below code, with VBA loops, we can do this.

 Sub Paste_Values1() Dim k As Integer Dim j As Integer j = 2 For k = 1 To 5 Cells(j, 6).Copy Cells(j, 8).PasteSpecial xlPasteValues j = j + 3 Next k End Sub